jwbw29/web-sprint-challenge-intro-to-react/README.md

 ## Stretch Interview Questions

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+  - ReactJS is a library built and *mostly* maintained by Meta.
+However, it is open-source and can be maintained by other users as well
+  - It makes for faster/more efficient UI building and responsiveness
-1. Describe component state.
+2. Describe component state.
+  - Component state, for lack of better words, is what is currently displayed in the DOM
+  - by *changing* the state, you are changing what is displayed on the DOM
-1. Describe props.
+3. Describe props.
+  - props are a default argument built in to React components
+  - these can be destructured based on the data passed to the Component
-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+  - side effects are actions that happen, usually in the background, when another determined action is taken
+  - These side effects can be triggered to happen on certain state or prop changes by adding it as the second argument like so: `useEffect(()=>{return something here}, [variable to prompt the effect])`